anaszain89/Predicting_Hospital_Readmissions/README.md

 Our team were declared the [winners for the competition](http://rochackhealth.com/healthcare-deep-data-dive-2016/winners2016/)

 ## Summary
-In this repo we try to re-analyze a full dataset as available from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008) Python with an attempt to improve the results we had obtained previously.
+In this repo we try to re-analyze a full dataset as available from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008) using Python in an attempt to improve the results we had obtained previously.

 The dataset represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 50 features representing patient and hospital outcomes.
 A total of 50 different 'features' are included.